Aims and Scope

-Communications of the American Mathematical Society (CAMS), is designed to provide a home for the very best research and review articles across all areas of mathematics.
-The journal will be a natural home for both pure and applied mathematics, presenting a window into a holistic view of mathematics and its applications to a wide range of disciplines.
-The AMS expects the journal to be a diverse and inclusive home for mathematicians around the world in support of emerging research in mathematics.
+Launched by the American Mathematical Society in 2021, Communications of the American Mathematical Society (CAMS), is dedicated to publishing the very best research and review articles across all areas of mathematics.
+The journal presents a holistic view of mathematics and its applications to a wide range of disciplines, as an inclusive home for mathematicians around the world in support of emerging research in mathematics.

 The AMS is pleased to be able to launch CAMS using a diamond open access model.
 The key features of Diamond open access for CAMS are as follows: